 The day was coming to an end and I had survived meeting a stranger from Instagram.
 I had zero complaints about the entire day and couldn’t have asked for a better one.

 As soon as the storm allowed us to transport her gear into my tent, we did just that.
 I would say that the storm lasted about 25 minutes though it felt much longer.
-As soon as Tiffany got into my tent, the storm settled down and no joke, the dark clouds passed and the sun immediately appeared.
+As soon as Tiffany got into my tent, the storm settled down.
+No joke, the dark clouds passed.
+The sun immediately appeared.
 People from all over camp yelled out in joy that the worst of the storm was over.
-We had just about an hour in a half before sunset and we needed to collect water from the lake for dinner.
+We had just about an hour and a half before sunset.
+We needed to collect water from the lake for dinner.

 We officially started hiking Saturday around 2 pm and we officially completed the Thousand Island Lake loop on Monday around 2 pm.
 The day was early and though backpacking came to an end, our road trip had not… for it was time to relax our tired bodies and soak in the hot springs!